 “Wig” and the same.

 I honestly don’t know how Sheryl Lee did this film.
 She is incredible!
+For the next image, I combined a panning down shot of the Angel floating above Ronette in the train car.

 The scene of Ronette getting kicked out of the train was most likely shot in Washington state.
 The ring on the floor was shot on set.